bauhouse/sym-spectrum-members/README.markdown

 # Spectrum Members Core

+The Spectrum workspace is a modified workspace for Symphony 2.0.5.
+This ensemble adds to the Spectrum theme provided in the [official workspace repository](http://github.com/symphony/workspace).
+The main difference here is that there are three additional pages:

+- Members
+- Register
+- Login

+## Dependencies

+This ensemble requires the following extensions in order for the Members extension to manage the registration, login and access control:

+- Advanced Symphony Database Connector Extension (<git://github.com/pointybeard/asdc/tree/master>)
+- Members Extension (<git://github.com/bauhouse/members/tree/master>)
+- Configuration Accessor Class (<git://github.com/bauhouse/library/tree/master>)
+- Reflection Link Field Extension (<http://github.com/rowan-lewis/reflectionfield/tree/master>)
+- Export Ensemble Extension - Modified for the Members Extension (<http://github.com/bauhouse/export_ensemble/tree/members>)

+These are included as submodules in the Spectrum Members Core repository.

+### Install Symphony and Spectrum Members Workspace via Git

-This repository has been used to assemble the submodules necessary to build the [Spectrum Ensemble](http://github.com/bauhouse/sym-barebones/tree/master).
+This repository has been used to assemble the submodules necessary to build the [Spectrum Members Ensemble](http://github.com/bauhouse/sym-spectrum-members/tree/master).
 It can be assembled with the following process:

-### Install Symphony and Spectrum Members Workspace via Git

 Clone my fork of the Symphony 2 repository